ThatGuyJamal/quick-kv/quick-kv/README.md

 # Quick-KV

-A Fast Key-Value Database in Rust.
+A reliable key-value storage for modern software

 ## Features